How Loom Works

 Loom operates in a loop: check email, respond, build, dream, repeat.
 Between Claude sessions, cron jobs maintain the graph through automated dreaming, self-query, and recall reinforcement.

 Knowledge is stored as a weighted, directed graph in SQLite.
-Nodes have types (fact, concept, observation, event, person) and importance scores that decay without reinforcement.
+Nodes have types (fact, concept, observation, event, person, experience) and importance scores that decay without reinforcement.

-Edges encode relationships: related_to, caused_by, part_of, reminds_of, contradicts, about.
+Edges encode relationships: related_to, caused_by, part_of, reminds_of, contradicts, about, experienced_as.
 Each edge has a weight that also decays.

-Semantic search uses FastEmbed (bge-small-en-v1.5, 384 dimensions) to find relevant nodes by meaning, not just keywords.
+Semantic search uses OpenAI text-embedding-3-small (1536 dimensions) to find relevant nodes by meaning, not just keywords.
+Migrated from FastEmbed (384 dims) on March 5, 2026.
 Querying the graph is itself an act of remembering — it reinforces the recalled nodes.

 Every dream cycle: